 The perfect good guy comes to save the day.
 Paladins exist in the myths and legends of all cultures.
-Be it the Geatlander Beowulf slaving Grendel or the Norse god Thor battling the Midgaard Serpent, Paladins have been with us since prehistory.

-Examples: Joan of Arc, Galahad, Bovide, King Arthur, Roland, Percival, the Twelve Peers of France, Don Quixote, Arcite, displayed on clothing or armor

-Palamon, Dietrich von Bern
+Be it the Geatlander Beowulf slaying Grendel or the Norse god Thor battling the Midgaard Serpent, Paladins have been with us since prehistory.
+Examples: Joan of Arc, Galahad, Bovide, King Arthur, Roland, Percival, the Twelve Peers of France, Don Quixote, Arcite, Palamon, Dietrich von Bern.

-Garb: Must wear white belt and have a White Phoenix openly
+Garb: Must wear white belt and have a White Phoenix openly displayed on clothing or armor